Weka: Threats

 The Department of Conservation identifies eight main threats to weka.
 Predation by ferrets, cats, and dogs are a threat to adult weka; stoats and ferrets are a threat to chicks; stoats and rats are a threat to eggs.
 It faces competition with introduced species for fruits and invertebrates, and suffers from the impact browsers have on forest composition and regeneration.
 Habitat depletion is caused by the modification and degradation of forests and wetlands.
 Diseases and parasites have been associated with population declines, although little is known.
 Drought has been implicated in the disappearance of weka from some areas.
 In some regions, motor vehicles cause a significant amount of roadkill death.
 Pest control operations sometimes kill weka, as they have ground foraging habits vulnerable to poison baits, and traps are laid in a way that weka can reach.
 Genetic diversity can be lost during the transmission of genes through generations, affecting isolated populations.

 Human interaction

 Weka are significant to some Māori iwi (tribes) who admire their curiosity and feisty, bold personality traits which have led to them being relatively easy to catch.
 Weka were used by the Māori as a source of food, perfume, oil to treat inflammations, feathers in clothing and lures to catch dogs.
 Early European explorers and settlers frequently encountered and utilised weka; they were called "bush hens".

+Incidents

+In October 2023 a two-person team competing in a reality show were disqualified after one killed and ate a weka in what he claimed was an act of desperation and hunger, despite knowing it was a protected species.
+They were also issued with a letter of reprimand from the Department of Conservation.